peengle/gae-webapp/README.md

 cp local.yaml.example local.yaml
 make build
 make run
+rm init-new-project
 ```

-The project strucutre is very simple to extend, like you can see on below
+The project structure is very simple to extend, like you can see on below
 folder structure every www page, api endpoint is kept in separate namespace

 ```